Can Large Language Models Understand Real-World Complex Instructions?: Conclusion

 \subsubsection{Criteria}

-We define the following criteria that should be assessed.
+We define the following criteria that should be assessed as they can encompass common errors made by models.
 (1) \textbf{Count limit}: the number of words, sentences, or samples allowed in the response.
 (2) \textbf{Answer format}: the expected structure or format of the response, such as a parsable JSON format, or a specified format for few-shot samples.
 (3) \textbf{Task-prescribed phrases}: semantic constraints on the response that are stipulated in the task description, such as predefined functions, primary subjects, or key elements.
 (4) \textbf{Input-dependent query}: the query should be answered faithfully according to the given input texts.

 Although \textit{Task-prescribed phrases} and \textit{Input-dependent query} both impose content-related constraints on the response, they differ in the information they rely on.
 The former centers on constraints explicitly stated by the user in the task description, while the latter focuses on constraints implicitly derived from the content of the input text.